 The Limited Express Shinano is a service operated by JR Central that runs between Nagoya Station and Nagano Station.
-The train is also called the “Wide View Shinano” because of its large windows that offer spectacular views of the surrounding countryside.
+Formerly marketed as the “Wide View Shinano”, the train has large windows that offer broad views of the surrounding countryside.

 Table of Contents